frank3stein/microservices-walkthrough/udagram-deployment/docker/README.md

-# Udagram Image Filtering Microservice

-Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
-It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-# Solution Overview
-`docker-compose` isn't necessarily required for deploying to Kubernetes.
-However, it is useful because it helps you conceptualize the relationship between the containers and allows you to run all the containers locally.

-A container using nginx named `reverseproxy` is used.
-It helps add another layer between the frontend and API so that the frontend only uses a single endpoint and doesn't realize it's deployed separately.
-This is one approach and not necessarily the only way to deploy the services.

-## Setup Instructions

 ### Environment Variables
 Set environment variables for config values such as the database connection.
 The required environment values can be found in the `docker-compose.yaml` file.